 Speak to one of our Designers.

-As jewellery designers we frequently receive eternity rings for our customers not just from Sussex, but from around the UK and overseas.
+As jewellery designers we frequently create eternity rings for customers not just from Sussex, but from around the UK and overseas.

 Traditionally the eternity ring comes after the engagement ring and the wedding ring.
 Some people give them for a special wedding anniversary.
 You might choose the first wedding anniversary, or maybe the fifth, or the tenth.
 Eternity rings can be given to celebrate birthdays too.
 A “big” birthday (one that ends in a zero) is a favourite reason to give an eternity ring.
 Another classic reason is to celebrate the birth of a child.

 Whichever occasion you choose, commissioning a bespoke eternity ring makes the gift even more special.
 An eternity ring traditionally sits alongside the engagement ring and wedding ring, so it’s a good idea to bear this in mind when choosing it.
 However, there are no rules.
 These days many people disregard tradition and wear the eternity ring on the right hand.
 In this case, it is not necessary to match the other rings.

 If the ring will be worn alongside other rings, the metals should be the same.